Le Chabanais: Toulouse-Lautrec

 The artist Henri de Toulouse-Lautrec was a frequent visitor; he painted 16 tableaux for the house, now held in private collections.

 Guy de Maupassant

 The author Guy de Maupassant built a copy of the Moorish room in his mansion at the sea, so that he would not have to miss it during his vacations.

-Edward - Prince of Wales
+Edward, Prince of Wales

-Prince Edward, Prince of Wales, who would later become King Edward VII of the United Kingdom (nicknamed "Bertie"), often visited during the 1880s and 1890s.
+Prince Edward, Prince of Wales, who would later become King Edward VII (nicknamed "Bertie"), often visited during the 1880s and 1890s.
 One room carried his coat of arms over the bed and a large copper bath-tub with a half-woman-half-swan figurehead, which he liked to fill with champagne and which, in 1951 after the closure, Salvador Dalí bought for 112,000 francs.
-Edward, who was heavily overweight, also had a "Love chair" (siège d'amour) manufactured by Louis Soubrier, a cabinetmaker of the Rue du Faubourg Saint-Antoine, allowing easy access for oral and other forms of sex with several participants.
+Edward, who was heavily overweight, also had a "love chair" (siège d'amour) manufactured by Louis Soubrier, a cabinetmaker of the Rue du Faubourg Saint-Antoine, allowing easy access for oral and other forms of sex with several participants.